 Events & COVID-19:

 Out of concern for the safety of our volunteers and community, Surfrider has canceled the vast majority of our in-person events (and volunteer opportunities related to those events) until further notice.
-We recommend that everyone #stayhomeshredsafely during these uncertain times, and especially ask that our local surf and beach communities do their part to recreate responsibly, and respect physical distancing for the sake of public health.
-We look forward to joining you in the water once this is all over.
-In the meantime, we will use this page to post the numerous virtual volunteer opportunities that further our mission to protect and enjoy our ocean, waves and beaches!
+This includes public beach cleanups and in-person volunteer meetings.
+That said, our important work continues… please use this page to explore the numerous “virtual” volunteer opportunities that further our mission to protect San Diego County’s ocean, waves, and beaches for all people.

 Champions of Surf & Sand